RubixML/ML/README.md

 - **Modular** architecture combines power, flexibility, and extensibility
 - **40+** modern supervised and unsupervised learning algorithms
 - **Open source** and free to use commercially

+## Documentation
+View the latest documentation on [Read The Docs](https://rubix-ml.readthedocs.io/en/latest/).

 ## Installation
 Install Rubix ML into your project with [Composer](https://getcomposer.org/):